Business Leaders Weigh-In On Which Roadblocks Present the Greatest Challenge

-Wasp Barcode Technologies surveyed more than 1,000 business owners, executives and senior managers across a range of industries to compile their annual State of Small Business Report.
-The report details what those respondents find to be the business’s greatest challenges over the next year.
+Wasp Barcode Technologies surveyed more than 1,000 business owners, executives, and senior managers across a range of industries to compile their annual State of Small Business Report.
+The report details what those respondents find to be the greatest business challenges over the next year.

 Small Businesses (Less than 50 Employees)

-- Growing Revenue (48%): It should be no surprise that growing revenue tops the list for small businesses.
+- Growing Revenue (48%): It should be no surprise that growing revenue tops the list of business challenges for small businesses.
 Growing revenue opens up greater opportunities for marketing and expansion, showcases security, and suggests future growth—which makes the business more attractive to investors.

 - Increasing Profit (43%): Beyond being the primary purpose for doing business, increasing profit demonstrates that a business has really begun the road toward maturing as an operation.